 I’m a deep thinker.
-This is probably why I’ve made such a good academic.
+It’s probably why I’ve made such a good academic.
 I also question things and I like to delve into things fearlessly – throwing myself headlong into a topic.
 Ultimately, I just want to know about stuff.
 I wouldn’t have embarked on this whole genealogy adventure if I didn’t.
 And I’m not afraid of finding inconvenient or unsettling truths as well as the positive and affirming.
 That’s part and parcel of life itself and the human experience.
-My DNA tests results have made me think – a lot.
-You can read about my initial thoughts in my post DNA: Going beyond a single racial or cultural identity. where I discussed how I embraced all of the races and cultures embedded and hard wired into the most intrinsic essence of myself – my DNA.
+My DNA test results have made me think – a lot.

-So yes, I was already primed and receptive to going further down this road when I came across two gems.
-These gems covered how different cultures on our planet have connected men and women from different cultures which led to producing mixed-culture offspring.
-These children carried combined genes from their parents’ different cultures and cultural populations and passed this rich genetic mixture on to their descendants over huge swathes of time.
+I was already primed and receptive to going further down this road when I came across two gems.
+These gems covered how different cultures on our planet have connected men and women from different cultures, which led to producing mixed-culture offspring.
+These children carried combined genes from their parents’ diverse cultures and cultural populations and passed this rich genetic mixture on to their descendants over vast swathes of time.
 The two gems were:

 (1) Wade, Nicholas.
 2014.Tracing Ancestry, Researchers Produce a Genetic Atlas of Human Mixing Events, The New York Times.
 13 February 2014. http://www.nytimes.com/2014/02/14/science/tracing-ancestry-team-produces-genetic-atlas-of-human-mixing-events.html?smid=tw-share&_r=0; and

 (2) A genetic atlas of human admixture history, An interactive historical admixture map and companion website for “A genetic atlas of human admixture history“, Hellenthal et al, Science (2014).